savedra1/clipse/README.md

 ### Dependency info and libraries used
 __[atotto/clipboard](https://github.com/atotto/clipboard)__

-This requires a standard system clipboard like *one* of the following:
+This requires a standard system clipboard, something like *one* of the following:
 - wl-clipboard
 - xclip
 - xsel